 - Scheduling classes with time conflicts is not encouraged.
 The campus enrollment system will provide a warning about possible conflicts but as a student, it is your responsibility to accept and work out any issues that might arise from these conflicts (scheduling of exams, attendance, assessment and course expectations).
 Instructors are in no way obligated to accommodate issues that arise from your decision to enroll in classes with time conflicts.
 Note that some colleges will not approve student enrollment in conflicting courses.

 Drop a Class

 To drop an enrolled or wait-listed class from your schedule, go to your current class schedule and select the class you wish to drop.
 You must confirm the transaction before the class can be dropped from your schedule.
-Please be aware some courses have early drop deadlines (EDD).
+Please be aware some courses have early drop deadlines (EDD, PDF).
 The deadline for dropping EDD courses is midnight on Friday of the second week of instruction.
 Check your college/school's website for more information.

 A $10 fee is charged for each class dropped after the second week of instruction (undergraduates) and after the third week of instruction (graduate students).

 If you are unable to enroll in a class because it is full, there are two ways you may be added to a wait list: automatic or manual.
 You can find out the wait list options through CalCentral.*